 My past diets have been a mix of high protein, LCHF and average junk and processed foods, depending on where I’ve been in my life.
 Anxiety attacks and insomnia have also been huge problems for me.
 But it’s when I started eating a plant-based diet, I instantly felt like I could handle stress and anxiety much better than before.
 My sleep improved and my tendency to depression suddenly got smaller.

 #3 Stay Active

-We are made to move out bodies, and countless of studies have shown that exercise is better than taking anti-depressants.
+We are made to move our bodies, and countless of studies have shown that exercise is better than taking anti-depressants.
 Exercise releases endorphins, which lowers stress and makes us have an overall positive outlook on life.
 The winter makes us more tired with its short days, and it’s easy to choose not to do any exercise at all during this period.
-Still you should try to squeeze in some additional movement than the usual walk to your job and back.
+Still, you should try to squeeze in some additional movement than the usual walk to your job and back.
 It will improve both your waistline and mood!

-Contrary to old belief, exercise does not make you more tired, it actually boosts your energy levels!
-Studies has shown us that once you actually start moving, the more you will want to move.
+Contrary to the old belief, exercise does not make you more tired, it actually boosts your energy levels!
+Studies have shown us that once you actually start moving, the more you will want to move.
 To meet the demand of working out, our body contains tiny organs in our cells called mitochondria, which works like tiny power plants to produce the energy we need.
 You can have high and low levels of mitochondria, it all depends on your daily activity level.
 The more aerobic exercise you do, the more mitochondria the body makes to produce the energy to meet your needs, this is why regular cardiovascular exercise actually creates more available energy.